Did you know, about 3 million Americans switch jobs every month looking out for a better opportunity?

 Now that’s definitely an unsatisfactory number for the employers.
 For one thing, it can cost an employer almost double an employee’s salary to replace them after they quit.

 An employee leaving to join another organization, they feel is a better fit for them, is not a very pleasant scenario for an employer.
 And the situation is worse when employees who have mission-critical skills that your business relies on, decide to leave.
 Such cases are considered as “high risk” when it comes to retention.

 Many organizations experienced a sudden economic fallout with the outbreak of COVID-19, which also affected the working culture to a great extent.
-To recover from the situation, companies are trying hard to retain their top talent since the departure of an employee brings many challenges, including time and money spent on training new employees, low work productivity, and negative employee morale.
-And these challenges are multiplied when several employees depart at the same time, that too in the midst of a pandemic.
+Companies are trying hard to retain employees to recover from the situation since the departure of an employee brings many challenges, including time and money spent on training new employees, low work productivity, and negative employee morale.
+And these challenges are multiplied when several team members depart at the same time, that too in the midst of a pandemic.

-So what steps can organizations take in order to retain their employees?
-How can they win the employee retention battle?
+What steps can organizations take to retain employees?
+How can they improve employee retention?
 How can they keep their employees from leaving the company?
-What is the ideal employee retention strategy for an organization?
+What is the ideal employee retention idea for an organization?

-To answer these questions, we have put together a list of detailed employee retention strategies for you to choose your ideal employee retention strategy from and improve retention in your workplace:
+To answer these questions, we have put together a list of detailed employee retention strategies for you to choose and improve retention in your workplace:

 49% of hourly employees are willing to take a pay cut in exchange for control over their schedules.

 Employees are attracted to flexible working schedules because flexibility makes them more productive by giving them the space to work – when and how they want.

 When employers focus more on work done and less on hours punched, employees can also focus on producing quality work rather than watching the clock tick seconds until it’s time to go home.